IEC Protection Classes For LED Luminaires (2024)

 Mishandling Electricity

-• Make sure your hands are completely dry while handling electric outlets and Led fixtures.
+• Make sure your hands are completely dry while handling electric outlets and LED fixtures.

 • Always use Personal Protective Equipment such as insulating gloves and aprons.
 Better safe than sorry!